superk589/ZKPageViewController/README.md

 ## Installation

-### Cocoapods
+### CocoaPods
-Why not support Cocoapods now, because ZKPageViewController written in Swift 4.0 and uses other frameworks written in Swift 3.2.
-Cocoapods cannot manage multi-versions right now.
+ZKPageViewController is written in Swift 4.0 and have dependencies written in Swift 3.2.
+CocoaPods cannot manage multi-versions right now.
+Please use Carthage or integrate manually.
 <!-- ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: